 The Nestle connection caught my attention because only moments earlier I had been looking for a picture depicting the struggle to get water and Nestle had this picture, which I thought was great.

-Nestle talked about “good practices on water usage, to make better use of available water sources, and to protect these sources adequately for the benefit of farmers and rural communities.”
-This was on the page with the image.
+Nestle talked about its “good practices on water usage, to make better use of available water sources, and to protect these sources adequately for the benefit of farmers and rural communities,” and this image was on the page.
+The misleading page with the image has been removed.

 So believing this, obviously I was surprised to find that the sentiments were apparently tailored to the needs of countries other than the United States, or, more likely, the need to present a good face on its website.
 (Because Nestle is a name I associate with my childhood and my grandparents’ home and all things good, I was deeply disappointed to see that in reality Nestle is not all good.)

 Although the pumping appeared to be stopped, in the fall of 2003, activists won a victory when Michigan circuit court judge Lawrence Root issued a sweeping 64-page opinion that accused Nestle lawyers of lying and cataloged the significant potential environmental effects of pumping.
 Root ordered Nestle to reduce its pumping immediately and to stop all pumping by December 2003.
 But Nestle obtained a stay against the decision pending the outcome of its appeal, and since then they have continued to pump upwards of 300 gallons a minute from the aquifer.

 I want to know what has happened to the vet who was 72, and the people at the 40,752 addresses where water was turned off.
 Were they helped?
 Was any connection made between the huge profits and the suffering of huge numbers of people for want of the money to pay for water?